 This page sets out your obligations as director of a Limited Company.
 It touches on some differences to sole traders, however, for a more full discussion of these, please visit our sole trader vs limited company thread.

-As a sole trader, there was no significant difference between the money in your personal bank account and your business bank account (if you even had one).
+As a sole trader, there is no significant difference between the money in your personal bank account and your business bank account (if you even had one).
 You can put money in and take money out as you please, because it is all your money.

 This is not the case when you trade via a Limited Company.
 The Company is a separate legal entity to you, and has its own money.
 It can also borrow money in its own name, though if you wish to do so you would often be required to offer a personal guarantee (ie if the company cannot repay the debt, you will).